 Meryl Ye

-Hello!
-I’m a second-year PhD student at Carnegie Mellon University in the School of Computer Science’s Software and Societal Systems Department.
+Hihi!
+I’m a second-year PhD student at Carnegie Mellon University in the School of Computer Science’s Software and Societal Systems Department, where I am supported by a Sansom Graduate Fellowship.
 I am advised by Steve Rathje and Bob Kraut.

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with Malte Jung and Jon Kleinberg in my undergraduate research.